roberts/women/README.md

 ### Token Holders

 Community members holding the tokens are publicly displaying (on the Blockchain) their support for Womens Rights in Web3 & thereby contributing of both their cryptocurrency and time to this mission.
 The core responsibility of Token Holders is to elect the 12-person Board of Directors.
 Additionally, token holders should seek to promote the project & add value to the organization as much as possible.
-Proposals should be made to by Token Holders to the Board of Directors for projects & other ideas to improve the long-term success of the organization.
+Proposals should be made by Token Holders to the Board of Directors for projects & other ideas to improve the long-term success of the organization.

 ### Board of Directors